emissary-ingress/emissary/docs/user-guide/helm.md

 (Helm 3 will not upgrade CRDs that already exist in the cluster, and we don't want Helm 2 to upgrade them yet either.)

-At this point, Ambassador Edge Stack should be running with the same functionality as Ambassador Open Source, and it's safe to do any validation required.
+At this point, Ambassador Edge Stack should be running with the same functionality as Ambassador API Gateway, and it's safe to do any validation required.
 To enable the full functionality of Ambassador Edge Stack requires two more steps:

 2. Upgrade CRDs for Ambassador Edge Stack.